KBOI (AM)

-KBOI (670 kHz) is a commercial AM radio station in the western United States, located in Boise, Idaho.
-It is owned by Cumulus Media and airs a news/talk radio format.
-Studios and offices are on Bannock Street in Downtown Boise, while its transmitter is located at a six-tower array southwest of the city.
+KBOI (670 kHz) is a commercial AM radio station in Boise, Idaho.
+It is owned by Cumulus Media and it simulcasts a news/talk radio format with co-owned 93.1 KBOI-FM.
+Studios and offices are on Bannock Street in Downtown Boise, while the AM transmitter site with its six-tower array is on Cloverdale Road in Kuna.

 KBOI is Idaho's most powerful AM station, broadcasting with 50,000 watts around the clock.
 During the day, a single non-directional antenna beams the station's full power to Southwestern Idaho and Eastern Oregon.
 At night, power is fed to all six towers in a directional pattern to avoid interfering with WSCR in Chicago, the Class A clear-channel station on 670 AM.
-Even though it must direct its signal north-south as a result, KBOI can still be heard with across much of the western half of North America at night with a good radio, but is strongest in the Pacific Northwest.
+With a good radio, KBOI 670 can be heard across much of the Western United States and Western Canada at night, but is strongest in the Pacific Northwest.
 Because of this, KBOI is Idaho's designated primary entry point station for the Emergency Alert System.
-KBOI is licensed by the FCC to broadcast in the HD Radio hybrid digital format, although it currently does not have HD turned on.

 Programming

-Weekdays begin with an news and information show, "Kasper and Chris," featuring Mike Kasper and Chris Walton.
+Weekdays begin with a news and information show, Kasper and Chris (Mike Kasper and Chris Walton).
 The KBOI morning newscaster is station news director Rick Worthington.
-KBOI's afternoon drive time slot is hosted Nate Shelman, who also serves as the station's program director.

-In middays and nights, the station features syndicated conservative talk shows, including Dan Bongino, Ben Shapiro, Mark Levin and Red Eye Radio from the co-owned Westwood One Network.
+KBOI's afternoon drive time slot is hosted Nate Shelman, who also serves as the station's program director and Jimmy Kimmel subject matter expert.
+In middays and nights, the station features nationally syndicated conservative talk shows, including Mark Levin, Guy Benson, Vince Coglianese, Will Cain, Red Eye Radio and America in the Morning.
 Most hours begin with world and national news from ABC News Radio.